 Helena joined Our Time in September 2018, in the role of development director, to promote, develop and expand the work of Our Time.
 Helena previously worked in local government for several years as a project manager, coordinating a range of change and transformation projects and reviews of public services, undertaking the National Graduate Development Programme as part of her training.
-Helena joined Our Time as she was keen to make a direct, immediate and positive difference to children and young people’s lives, and to campaign for an issue that is close to her friends and family.
-Helena has a BA and MA in European Social and Political Studies (with German) from University College London.
+Helena joined Our Time as she was keen to make a direct, immediate and positive difference to children and young people’s lives.
 Outside of Our Time, Helena runs a public speaking training company with two business partners, helping people of all ages and walks of life to build confidence and resilience.

 Olive joins Our Time from the Baytree Centre, a social inclusion charity for girls and women in Brixton, where she was the youth service manager.
 Working at Baytree taught her how valuable support for the whole family within the community can be for addressing poor mental health and building stronger familial relationships.
 Olive is also a writer, who is currently completing her debut novel.

 Georgie joined Our Time in November 2021 as office manager.
 She is responsible for supporting our senior leadership team and managing the day-to-day operational running of the charity.
 Georgie is passionate about raising awareness of the impact that poor mental health can have on family life and children, having witnessed poor mental health within her family and experiencing mental illness while caring for her young daughter, who has a serious learning disability.
 She firmly believes that the services Our Time provide are a vital part of the puzzle, helping to empower young people to move beyond the difficulties they experience as a result of parental mental ill-health.